mienaiyami/yomikiru/README.md

 Manga/Manhwa/Comic/EPub Reader (not a downloader/host).
 It is a offline app to read locally stored manga or epub with great reading experience.
-> App provides "AniList tracking" which uses internet only if enabled.

 [![Github Latest Release](https://img.shields.io/github/v/tag/mienaiyami/yomikiru?label=release&style=flat-square&logo=github)](https://github.com/mienaiyami/yomikiru/releases/latest) |
 [![Github All Releases](https://img.shields.io/github/downloads/mienaiyami/yomikiru/total.svg?style=flat-square&logo=github)](https://github.com/mienaiyami/yomikiru/releases)

+> Yomikiru provides "AniList tracking" which uses internet only if enabled.

+> Yomikiru's epub reader is only fit for reading novels / light novels.
 ## Who is this app for?

 - For people who prefer to download and read manga/manhwa (from services like hakuneko or tachidesk).